CLAYYO/SCYCLATEST-SOLO/PROJECT_MEMENTO.md

 These variables are currently configured in the local `.env` file for development but need to be properly set up in the Cloudflare Pages dashboard for production deployment.
 The screenshot shows that these variables are currently set as encrypted secrets in the Cloudflare Pages dashboard but may not be properly configured for the production environment.

-### Current Issues
+### Current Status

-- **Cloudflare Environment Variables**: The Supabase environment variables (`PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY`) appear to be set in the Cloudflare Pages dashboard as encrypted secrets, but they may not be properly configured for the production environment, leading to authentication failures and 403/500 errors in production.
-When these variables are missing or incorrect, the application falls back to using a mock Supabase client, which cannot perform real database operations.
+- **Cloudflare Environment Variables**: The Supabase environment variables (`PUBLIC_SUPABASE_URL` and `PUBLIC_SUPABASE_ANON_KEY`) have been properly configured in the Cloudflare Pages dashboard as encrypted secrets.
+They are now correctly accessible in both client and server environments, allowing proper authentication and database operations.
 - **Admin Authentication**: Admin pages like `src/pages/admin/events.astro` and `src/pages/racing/admin.astro` have TODO comments indicating that authentication checks need to be implemented.

 ### Row Level Security (RLS)